 A reasonable rule of thumb, depending on camera and lens type, is 1/60th of a second or above to avoid camera shake.

 One example of manually controlling the speed of the shutter for better results is water.
 Of course, we’ve all seen the photos of that blurring water smoky effect?
-Yeah, that’s shutter speed control!
+Yes, that’s shutter speed control!

 Slow Shutter Speed Photography Tutorial